-VHIL is a United Kingdom regulated entity authorised to carry out Health insurance business.
+VHIL is a United Kingdom regulated entity authorised to carry out short term Health insurance business.
 The ultimate parent company, Discovery Limited ("Discovery"), is an established and successful international insurance group and has a market value equivalent to a FTSE 100 company.
-Its UK presence, VHIL, was formed in 2007 'PruHealth', as a joint venture with Prudential.
+Its UK presence, VHIL, was formed in 2004 as 'PruHealth', a joint venture with The Prudential Assurance Company ("Prudential").
 In November 2014 Discovery acquired the shares held by Prudential and now owns 100% of Vitality Health Insurance Limited.